 The majority of the Group's assets and revenues from its APAC BFB Business are in or derived from its operations in the Philippines.
 Therefore, the Group's business, financial condition, results of operations, and prospects are substantially influenced by the economic, social, and political conditions in the Philippines, while the Group is also significantly exposed to global commodity markets, mainly those for agricultural goods and energy.
 Following the significant decline in COVID-19 cases in 2022, the Philippine economy has experienced significant growth recovery.
 The Philippine economy has experienced periods of slow or negative growth, high inflation, high interest rates, high fuel prices, high power rates, high other costs of doing business, and significant depreciation of the Peso.
-It has been significantly affected by weak economic activity is operating without pandemic restrictions there is a low residual downside risk due to a possible infection resurgence caused by the occurrence of new variants that may evade previously gained immunity.
+It has been significantly affected by weak economic conditions and volatilities in the global economy and the Asia-Pacific region.
+While presently all social and economic activity is operating without pandemic restrictions there is a low residual downside risk due to a possible infection resurgence caused by the occurrence of new variants that may evade previously gained immunity.
 In addition, the Russia-Ukraine conflict and the attached impacts on the global markets will continue to influence the Group materially in areas such as commodity and energy/fuel costs.
 While the Group notes that the world market prices have gone down from their peak prices, a downside risk remains in case of erratic changes to the conflict.
 As consumers grapple with uncertainty, their buying behavior and preferences become more erratic.